 You may require just one goat milking machine or several more.
-This will depend on the number of goats to be milked, skill of the operator, whether the goats are fast or slow to milk, and the type of system.
+This will depend on the number of goats to be milked, the skill of the operator, whether the goats are fast or slow to milk, and the type of system.
 A skilled operator should be able to handle 4-6 units.

 How to Best Take Care of Goat Milking Machines

-It may not be fun but regular checking and maintenance is essential to keep a machine in tip-top condition.
+It may not be fun but regular checking and maintenance are essential to keep a machine in tip-top condition.
 While it’s best to read the instruction manual to specifically see what the manufacturer recommends, here are a few guidelines to follow daily, weekly, monthly, and annually.